calmjs/calmjs.bower/README.rst

 follow the installation steps for Node.js appropriate for the running environment/platform.

-To install |calmjs.bower| into a given Python environment, the following command can be executed to install directly from PyPI:
+To install |calmjs.bower| into a given Python environment, it may be installed directly from PyPI with the following command:

 .. code:: sh

     $ pip install calmjs.bower

-If a local installation of Bower into the current directory is desired, it can be done through |calmjs| like so
+If a local installation of Bower into the current directory is desired, it can be done through |calmjs| with the following command:

 .. code:: sh